 If you don’t meet or equal the listing requirements for your condition, it is still possible to be eligible to receive benefits, as long as the condition prohibits your ability to work.
 The SSA will take the effect of your condition in regards to your working capacity and ability to perform daily tasks into consideration.
 Then they will be able to determine if there is any type of job that you could be expected to perform consistently and safely.

 Medical Conditions That Are Not in the Blue Book

-If you have a condition or impairment that is not listed in the SSA manual, you may still be able to receive Social Security disability benefits.
+If you have a condition or impairment that is not listed in the SSA handbook, you may still be able to receive Social Security disability benefits.
 For example, people with migraine headaches do not have this condition listed in the book, but if they report severe enough migraines with solid documentation, proving that they are impossible to complete the tasks demanded by a full-time job, they may be granted disability benefits.

-Work With a Disability Lawyer
+Work With a Social Security Disability Lawyer

 If you are unsure whether your condition should qualify you to receive Social Security disability benefits, a qualified Social Security disability lawyer in Salisbury will be able to help.
 Lewis & Keller has been serving North Carolina residents for more than two decades.
 Let us help you with your disability claim.
 Contact us at 336-728-6284 or fill out the form below for a free case evaluation today.